51 Things Most Homeowners Aren’t Doing But Need To

 Washing the Deck

 Exposed to the elements year-round, your deck does take a beating.
-Learn how to clean your deck properly and even give it a proper update (in less than eight hours).
+Learn how to clean your deck properly and you’ll save yourself from having to do some time-consuming repairs down the road.

 Washing the Dishwasher

 You’d think your dishwasher, post dishwashing, would already be clean.
 But you’d be wrong!
-Food bits find their way into all the nooks and crannies of your dishwasher, leading to bad smells and eventually, your dishes not getting clean.
-Learn how to thoroughly clean your dishwasher here.
+If you don’t clean your dishwasher regularly, food bits find their way into all the nooks and crannies of your dishwasher.
+Food clogs lead to bad smells and eventually, your dishes not getting clean.

 Cleaning the Garbage Disposal Splash Guard